 (Sorry for being such a food porn pusher today.
 I can’t help myself.)

 I did make a few changes to this recipe, as I’m wont to do when I bake.
 Mainly, I used a gorgeous loaf of whole wheat bread from the farmers’ market: I served it at a post-Thanksgiving dinner party and my guest had no idea.
-Wouldn’t necessarily work as well with a more delicate flavored pudding, but with the robust flavors of pumpkin and fall spices, a hearty whole grain bread is just perfect.
+Wouldn’t necessarily work as well with a more delicately flavored pudding, but with the robust flavors of pumpkin and fall spices, a hearty whole grain bread is just perfect.
 And it makes me feel a whole (groan) lot better about eating such a starchy dessert.
 Also, I only made half a recipe to make sure my husband and I weren’t eating bread pudding all week long (as scrumptious as that would be).
 Don’t forget to add a little vanilla extract to your whipped cream, either, and do feel free to add a soupçon of bourbon or rum to your caramel if you’re so inclined.
 (That’s what I usually do, though I was out this time; the tee totaler version is just lovely, I just like bourbon in baking.)

 Finally, as pretty as these pictures are, they in no way do this delectable dessert justice.